Kenya mourns Moi with state funeral - Journal du Cameroun

 Moi, whose 24-year rule saw Kenya become a one-party state where critical voices were ruthlessly crushed, died on February 4 aged 95.

-Mourners began gathering at the stadium before dawn to pay their respects.
+Mourners began gathering at a national athletics stadium before dawn to pay their respects.

 Moi, who towered over Kenya between 1978 and 2002, lay in state for three days in parliament, with tens of thousands of people filing past.